-Tooting Meadow, in Drogheda, designed by McKevitt King, has won first prize in the Royal Institute of the Architects of Ireland’s 2020 public-choice award
+A social housing development for families and elderly people in Drogheda, Co Louth, has won the Royal Institute of the Architects of Ireland's 2020 public-choice award.

 Designed by the Drogheda-based architecture practice McKevitt King on the site of a former fire station, the Tooting Meadow social-housing development consists of 15 homes and was commissioned by North & East Housing Association.